 Oversized Paper Christmas Stars

-- Use a hot glue gun to connect the front and back pieces together by hot gluing the star points together with the tabs.
+- The next step is to connect the front and back pieces together.
+To do this, hot glue the star points together with the side tabs.

 - Use fishing line or twine to hang.

-Check out The Lars Shop for more holiday printables and templates!
+You can also visit our shop for more holiday printables and templates!